-89. Typicality.
+123. Typicality.
 Fed.
 R. Civ.
 P. 23(a)(3).
-Plaintiffs' claims are typical of the claims of each Class member and each member of the NJ Sub-Class and Lifetime Sub-Class.
+Plaintiffs' claims are typical of the claims of each Class member and each member of each sub-class.
 Plaintiffs have the same claims for damages that they seek for absent class members.

-90. Adequacy.
+124. Adequacy.
 Fed.
 R. Civ.
 P. 23(a)(4).
-Plaintiffs are adequate representatives of the Class, NJ Sub-Class and Lifetime Sub-Class.
-Their interests are aligned with, and are not antagonistic to, the interests of the members of the Class, NJ Sub-Class and Lifetime Sub-Class they seek to represent, they have retained counsel competent and experienced in such litigation, and they intend to prosecute this action vigorously.
-Plaintiffs and their Counsel will fairly and adequately protect the interests of members of the Class, NJ Sub-Class and Lifetime Sub-Class.
+Plaintiffs are adequate representatives of the Class and sub-classes.
+Their interests are aligned with, and are not antagonistic to, the interests of the members of the Class and the sub-classes they seek to represent, they have retained counsel competent and experienced in such litigation, and they intend to prosecute this action vigorously.
+Plaintiffs and their Counsel will fairly and adequately protect the interests of members of the Class and sub-classes.

-91. Injunctive Relief Appropriate.
+125. Injunctive Relief Appropriate.
 Fed.
 R. Civ.
 P. 23(b)(2).
-Defendants' unlawful conduct applies generally to the members of the Class, NJ Sub-Class and Lifetime Sub-Class, so that final injunctive relief is appropriate with respect to each such class.
+Defendants' unlawful conduct applies generally to the members of the Class and the sub-classes, so that final injunctive relief is appropriate with respect to each such class.

-92. Predominance and Superiority.
+126. Predominance and Superiority.
 Fed.
 R. Civ.
 P. 23(b)(3).
-Questions of law and fact common to the Class, NJ Sub-Class and Lifetime Sub-Class members predominate over questions affecting only individual members, and a class action is superior to other available methods for fair and efficient adjudication of the controversy.
+Questions of law and fact common to the Class and sub-class members predominate over questions affecting only individual members, and a class action is superior to other available methods for fair and efficient adjudication of the controversy.
 The damages sought by each member are such that individual prosecution would prove burdensome and expensive given the complex and extensive litigation necessitated by the AOA's conduct.
-It would be virtually impossible for the members of the Class, NJ Sub-Class and Lifetime Sub-Class individually to redress effectively the wrongs done to them.
-Even if the members of the Class, NJ Sub-Class and Lifetime Sub-Class themselves could afford such individual litigation, it would be an unnecessary burden on the courts.
+It would be virtually impossible for the members of the Class and sub-classes individually to redress effectively the wrongs done to them.
+Even if the members of the Class and sub-classes themselves could afford such individual litigation, it would be an unnecessary burden on the courts.
 Furthermore, individualized litigation presents a potential for inconsistent or contradictory judgments and increases the delay and expense to all parties and to the court system presented by the complex legal and factual issues raised by the AOA's conduct.
 By contrast, the class action device will result in substantial benefits to the litigants and the Court by allowing the Court to resolve numerous individual claims based upon a single set of proof in a unified proceeding.

-CAUSES OF ACTION COUNT I PER SE VIOLATION OF 15 U.S.C. § 1
+CAUSES OF ACTION

+COUNT I PER SE VIOLATION OF 15 U.S.C. § 1

-93. Plaintiffs reallege and incorporate by reference all preceding allegations.
+127. Plaintiffs reallege and incorporate by reference all preceding allegations.

-94. Plaintiffs and the Class are AOA board certified DOs.
+128. Plaintiffs and the Class are DOs who purchased membership in the AOA since August 1, 2012.

-95. The DO Board Certification Market is separate from the market for memberships in professional physician associations.
+129. The DO Board Certification Market is separate from the Association Membership Market.

-96. At all times during the relevant period, the AOA has had market power in the DO Board Certification Market, as there are no reasonable substitutes for AOA board certification available to DOs who have completed AOA accredited residency programs.
+130. At all times during the relevant period, the AOA has had market power in the DO Board Certification Market, as there are no reasonable substitutes for AOA board certification available to DOs who have completed AOA accredited residency programs.

-97. Plaintiffs and the Class have been forced to purchase annual membership in the AOA and incur the AOA's annual membership dues in order to avoid having their AOA board certification be invalidated and canceled.
+131. Plaintiffs and the AOA board certified DOs have been forced to purchase annual membership in the AOA and incur the AOA's annual membership dues in order to avoid having their AOA board certification be invalidated and canceled.

-98. Because the Class is comprised of more than 32,000 AOA board certified DOs who have been forced to purchase annual AOA membership in order to maintain their board certification the AOA's tying arrangement has had a substantial effect on interstate commerce.
+132. Because more than 32,000 AOA board certified DOs have been forced to purchase annual AOA membership in order to maintain their board certification, the AOA's tying arrangement has had a substantial effect on interstate commerce.